icebob/moleculer-java-site/src/serializers.md

 ## Message-level encryption

 The `BlockCipherSerializer` is capable of encrypting data packets using the specified algorithm.
-You can give it a "parent" Serializer, if not specified it uses JSON serialization before encryption.
+You can give it a "parent" `Serializer`, if not specified it uses JSON serialization before encryption.

 ```java{4-6}